puppetlabs/puppetlabs-puppet_agent/README.markdown

 ## Overview

 A module for upgrading Puppet agents.
-Supports upgrading from Puppet 4 puppet-agent packages to later versions.
+Supports upgrading from Puppet 4 puppet-agent packages to later versions including Puppet 4, Puppet 5, and Puppet 6.

+Previous releases of this module, now unsupported, upgraded agents from later versions of Puppet 3 to Puppet 4.

 ## Module Description